 From the photographer’s point of view, shooting destination weddings can sometimes be a challenge.
 There are the inevitable hassles of travel to contend with, and often working in an unfamiliar location.
 This is why it’s important to hire a photographer who is experienced in working overseas.

 I do enjoy destination weddings as there is always a buzz of excitement about the event.
 The guests have made an effort to be there so they really enter into the spirit of the occasion.
+The glamour and excitement of the location also helps mane it memorable for everybody.

 Travelling for a wedding overseas